-The Dalmatian Coast of Croatia is possibly the most stunning coastline I’ve ever seen.
+The Dalmatian Coast of Croatia is possibly the most stunning coastline I’ve ever seen and its one of the best places to go island-hopping in Croatia.
 The mainland meets the sea with rugged mountains, and the coast is scattered with dozens of pretty islands.
-There’s reason sailing holidays in Croatia are so popular!
+There are good reasons sailing holidays in Croatia are so popular!

 I spent a week island-hopping in the southern Dalmatian coast between Split and Dubrovnik – and here are some of the highlights from the route I took.

-The Mediterranean is full of beautiful sailing spots, so why pick Croatia?
+The Mediterranean is full of beautiful sailing spots, so why pick island hopping in Croatia’s Dalmatian Coast?

-Another reason to visit the Dalmatian coast is the stunning islands and charming coastal towns dotted around the region.
+Another reason to visit the Dalmatian Coast is the gorgeous islands and charming coastal towns dotted around the region.
 There’s such variety in the area, from serene national parks to glamourous celebrity hot spots.
 Some of my favourites are the quieter spots: small red-roofed towns and quiet fishing communities where you can appreciate the still beauty of Croatia.

 A third reason is the wonderful food.
 For me, the seafood in Croatia was the star.
 Nothing beats pulling into a quiet harbour and having a fish supper fresh from the sea!